schuppeste/Cerbogx-socket-switcher-acthor/README.md

-# Cerbogx-socket-switcher-acthor
+# Cerbogx-socket-switcher-acthor for ESP32

-Reads Battery Voltage,SOC,DC-Ampere on TCP Modbus on CerboGX PV Control Device and controls Fritz Dect200 Power Sockets/All http Sockets by own Configuration.
+The ESP32 reads the Battery Voltage,SOC,DC-Ampere AND Multiplus Load by TCP Modbus on CerboGX PV Control Device and controls Fritz Dect200 Power Sockets/All http Power Sockets by own Configuration.

 New: My-PV ac-thor Control on BatterySoc+Battery Current, Voltage, Limit to maximum Load, Control Algorithm und several Settings.

-If all is good, the ESP32 increase the Acthor Power in defined Step, otherwise decreases the Power.
+If all is good, the ESP32 increase the Acthor Power in defined Steps, otherwise itdecreases the Power.
 Show scrrenshot for Details.

 Ac-Thor Settings: